Extract QLD Body Corporate Contribution Notices to Excel

 Industry GuidesReal EstateAustraliaStrataContribution NoticesQueenslandExcel

-To extract QLD body corporate contribution notice data into a spreadsheet, capture the CTS or scheme, lot, owner, contribution period, administrative fund, sinking fund, insurance or special contribution, due date, discount, penalty, arrears, GST or tax amount if shown, payment reference and body corporate manager.
+For Queensland body corporate contribution notices, extract the CTS or scheme, lot, owner, contribution period, administrative fund, sinking fund, insurance or special contribution, due date, discount, penalty, arrears, GST or tax amount if shown, payment reference and body corporate manager.
 Keep each fund or charge type as a separate row, or as a clearly labelled column set, so investors, treasurers and accountants can reconcile notices against the contribution schedule.

 A Queensland contribution notice is not just a payment reminder.
 It is the working document that tells a lot owner what the body corporate has levied, which fund the amount belongs to, when it is due, and what happens if it is paid late.
 The Queensland Government says written notices must be given to each owner at least 30 days before the contribution is due and must include the amount owing, due date, any discount, any overdue-payment penalty and any previous overdue payments, according to its Queensland contribution notice requirements.

-That required field set is the starting point for a body corporate contribution notice due date tracker.
+Those required fields are the starting point for a due-date tracker.
 The spreadsheet should answer four questions without sending you back to the PDF: which lot is this for, what fund or charge type was levied, when is it due, and what amount remains payable after discounts, penalties or arrears are considered?

 For Queensland schemes, use BCCM vocabulary in the column names.
 "Administrative fund" and "sinking fund" are not cosmetic labels.
 They tell you whether the amount relates to operating expenses or longer-term capital funding.
 "Contribution schedule lot entitlement" is not the same as a casual ownership percentage.
 "CTS" is the community titles scheme identifier that keeps similarly named buildings apart.
 A spreadsheet that preserves those terms is easier to check against body corporate records, AGM papers, payment receipts and accountant workpapers.